mrasheed81198/Professional-Statement/README.md

 5. In what ways can my strengths, values, and interest in cybersecurity support the security goals of various organizations?

     - I am willing to learn everything i need to know to excel in this field and would like to bring the most to a team setting to prevent, identify, and remove threat actors and vulnerabilities.

+- Drafting a professional statement

+- Conducting a security audit

+- Analyzing network structure and security

+- Using Linux commands to manage file permissions

+- Applying filters to SQL queries

+- Identifying vulnerabilities for a small business

+- Documenting incidents with an incident handler’s journal

+- Importing and parsing a text file in a security-related scenario

+- Creating or revising a resume